 Bandsaw circle cutting jig

 We built this bandsaw circle cutting jig because we always look for solutions to reduce work time and to increase the quality of our work.
-We had to cut some perfect quarter circles for an MDF project.
+We had to cut some perfect quarter circles for an MDF project: some awesome bookshelves letters for our kids’ room.
 We built the cutting jig so that we can cut the MDF board quickly and with high accuracy.
 As in general, each solution found to a problem turned out to be very useful for the entire activity, we also used this jig to build a beautiful oak wood Christmas tree stand.

 You can see more details about how we built it and how good it works in our video: